gohar-chattha/image-gallery/README.md

 ### Known improvements areas

+- Splash screen and app Logo was not added due to time constraint
 - DETOX for writing e2e tests for different user journeys i.e Open image, add/delete/edit a comment on an image.
 - I covered generic scenarios that i could think of while writing unit tests on granular component level, however there might be some cases where we can write more for better coverage on
   Unit/integrations tests